 The Future of 5G

 It will be a common occurrence for businesses in the 5G sector (and other sectors) to misinterpret IP laws and regulations.
-As we’ve seen with Apple and Qualcomm, misunderstanding IP royalty principles can be devastating to the bottom line.
+As we’ve seen with these two cmpanies, misunderstanding IP royalty principles can be devastating to the bottom line.
 5G technology is bringing about new verticals and problems that have never come up before.
 Fair and legal monetization of 5G technology is not a simple manner.
-If accomplished however, the benefits are seemingly infinite—as we’ve seen with Qualcomm.
+If accomplished however, the benefits are seemingly infinite—as we’ve seen with other technologies.
 Do you require consultation on 5G or IP related topics?
 GHB Intellect specializes in IP development, management, and monetization.
 Contact us today!

 GHB Intellect is a full-service intellectual property consulting and engineering services firm.
 With a growing cadre of hundreds of industry-seasoned experts & professionals, as well as access to full suites of design and testing equipment, we specialize in high-tech, science, and innovation.